SPINAL REHABILITATION AND MANAGEMENT

 How can I find out if I have Spondyloarthritis?

 Usually the first person to have discussions with is your GP.
 From here, a referral to see a Rheumatologist would be required.
-Alternatively, if you feel you would like to know more about these conditions and feel you may have some symptoms, then Rachael Butterworth is an expert in this field and can help guide you in the right direction.
+Alternatively, if you feel you would like to know more about these conditions and feel you may have some symptoms, then we have experts in this field who can help guide you in the right direction.

 What is Ankylosing Spondylitis?